telefonicaid/fiware-orion/doc/manuals/admin/cli.md

 -   **-mqttTimeout <interval>**.
 Specifies the timeout in milliseconds for connection to MQTT brokers in MQTT notifications.
 Default timeout (if this parameter is not specified) is 5000 (5 seconds).
 Max value is 1800000 (30 minutes).
+-   **-kafkaTimeout <interval>**.
+Specifies the timeout in milliseconds for connection to KAFKA brokers in KAFKA notifications.
+Default timeout (if this parameter is not specified) is 5000 (5 seconds).
+Max value is 1800000 (30 minutes).
 -   **-reqTimeout <interval>**.
 Specifies the timeout in seconds for REST connections.
 Note that the default value is zero, i.e., no timeout (wait forever).
 -   **-cprForwardLimit**.
 Maximum number of forwarded requests to Context Providers for a single client request